mapattacker/datascience/docker.rst

 The base python image, example, ``RUN python:3.7`` is a whooping ~900Mb.
 Using the Alphine Linux version ``Run python:3.7-alpine``, only takes up about 100Mb.
+However, some libraries might face errors during installation for this light-weight version.

 **3. Install Libraries First**